ryu10/a2pitest/Readme.md

 # A2PiTest

-Apple II remote development with Apple II Pi + Applesoft Basic + CC65.
+An experimantal remote development environment for Apple II, using Apple II Pi + Applesoft Basic + CC65.

 ![VSCode remote](a2pitest_demo.png)